MDE Prerequisite Courses

 - Prerequisites do not have to be completed by the application deadline.
 They must be completed by the start of the program.
-However, it is strongly recommended that at least one science prerequisite is completed by the application deadline.
+However, it is required that at least one science prerequisite (Human Anatomy, Human Physiology, or Microbiology) is completed by the application deadline.

 - There is no expiration date for prerequisite courses, except for statistics.

 - Online and community colleges are acceptable for prerequisite courses.